clusterlink-net/clusterlink/website/content/en/docs/getting-started/_index.md

 ---
 title: Getting Started
+description: This guide provides instructions for installing and configuring ClusterLink on Kubernetes.
 weight: 20
 ---

-This guide will give you a quick start on installing and setting up the ClusterLink project on a Kubernetes cluster.
+This guide will give you a quick start on installing and setting up the ClusterLink on a Kubernetes cluster.

 ## Prerequisites